Hismile VIO405 Teeth Whitening Kit

 Active ingredients: Phthalimidoperoxycaproicacid (PAP)

 About the brand: Hismile is an Australian brand founded by Nik Mirkovic and Alex Tomic.
-It launched with a single teeth whitening kit, and has recently expanded to include the new peroxide-free PAP+ whitening kit, toothpaste, and mouthwash.
+It launched with a single teeth whitening kit and has recently expanded to include the new peroxide-free PAP+ whitening kit, toothpaste, and mouthwash.

 About My Teeth: Not too shabby

 I’ve had a mixed history with my teeth.
-I was terrified of the dentist growing up, so of course I was blessed with multiple cavities and two extractions before I turned 13.
+I was terrified of the dentist growing up, so of course, I was blessed with multiple cavities and two extractions before I turned 13.
 It was not a fun time, but praise be my adult teeth came in straight, and it's been mostly smooth sailing from there.

 Like most twenty-somethings, I’ve experimented with teeth whitening in the past, both at home and in the chair.
 While I’ve had minor success (mostly in the chair), I’ve found that the entire process is either too expensive, too time-consuming, too sensitizing, or gives me eczema around my mouth.

-The Science: Bleaching without the free radicals
+The Ingredients: Bleaching without the free radicals

 “Hydrogen peroxide and PAP are both categorized as oxidants, and to whiten the teeth there needs to be an oxidant present,” Mirkovic explains.
 “But the difference is the mechanism of action, or how it breaks down to attack stains on the surface of the tooth.
 To put it simply, peroxide will break down anything in its path via free radicals, whereas the PAP molecule goes through a process called epoxidation, which is much more targeted to the stain itself.
 This is why it has zero impact on the gums or tooth enamel, meaning the user doesn’t experience any pain or sensitivity.”

 I was confused why the wonder ingredient hadn’t been used before by other brands, but both Mirkovic and Tomic explained that the issue is it’s incredibly difficult to work with, and it costs a ton.
-It actually took the brand, together with head of research and development Dr. Mauro Pascolutt, two years and thousands of samples to get the percentages just right.
+It actually took the brand, together with the head of research and development Dr. Mauro Pascolutt, two years and thousands of samples to get the percentages just right.

 That’s why it’s been such a huge launch with heaps of hype—because it’s literally one of the only non-sensitizing, single-use, hydrogen peroxide-free at-home whitening kits on the market.

-How to Apply: Let the device and formula work for 10 minutes
+How to Apply: Give It 10 minutes

 One of the greatest things about the Hismile PAP+ formula is how easy it is.
 Unlike many other whitening products on the market that require ongoing daily treatments for weeks at a time, you only need to use PAP+ once to see results.
 You can double up on the initial treatment (as in two pods back to back), but the brand actually suggests you only use it once a month for ongoing maintenance following the first treatment round.
 This is because the PAP+ molecule gets to a point where it has brightened as much as it can, so to keep applying it would be a waste.

 Personally, I’ve been using it about once every three weeks, usually in line with a special occasion.
 You could absolutely use it more often without causing damage, but keep in mind you’ll go through the pods faster, so best to find a sweet spot that works with your budget.
-For daily maintenance, the brand offers a PAP+ toothpaste and mouthwash, as well.
+For daily maintenance, the brand offers a PAP+ toothpaste and mouthwash as well.

 In terms of specific application, all you need to do is take a pod and squeeze it evenly into the provided mouth guard and LED mouthpiece.
 Then you turn it on, wait for the 10-minute LED timer to switch off, and rinse your mouth out.
 It couldn't be easier.